halimath/fate-core-remote-table/README.md

 Now point your browser to [http://localhost:3000](http://localhost:3000) and you can use the app.

+## Running Tests

+Currently, we use three different test stages:

+* unit tests (currently only implemented for the backend) test components in isolation
+* API tests test the backend API
+* end-to-end-tests test the full application with multiple browser sessions to simulate multiple session participants

+The first two stages are implemented as plain Golang tests.

+The last stage is implemented as Python [Playwright](https://playwright.dev/python/) tests.

 ## CI/CD

 Both parts of the application are wrapped in a single OCI container build with `podman` (but you can use